Swansea, Toronto: Village of Swansea

-Swansea, including Windermere, was incorporated as a village in 1926.
+In 1926, Swansea separated from York Township and incorporated as a village.
 The largely forested village saw the building of many upper-middle-class homes on the former Ellis estate as a quiet 'leafy' neighbourhood developed.

 The Swansea Village corporate seal reveals a great deal about the colourful history of the neighbourhood.
-Included on the Swansea seal is explorer Étienne Brûlé, who in 1615 became the first European to set foot on what is now Swansea and also shown is a First Nations member.
+Included on the Swansea seal is explorer Étienne Brûlé, who (some believe) in 1615 became the first European to set foot on what is now Swansea and also shown is a First Nations member.
 This is symbolic in that it recognizes that First Nations members were the first people to inhabit Swansea, thousands of years ago.
 The hills in the Swansea Village seal represent Swansea's rolling countryside.
 The water in the Swansea seal refers to Swansea's natural boundaries, which include Lake Ontario, the Humber River and Grenadier Pond.

-Annexation into Toronto
+Joining Metropolitan Toronto

-In 1954, the Village of Swansea left York County and joined the new region of Metropolitan Toronto.
+In 1967, the Village of Swansea became part of Metropolitan Toronto.
 With the extension of Toronto's Queen Street and Queen streetcar line as 'The Queensway' following the southern limits of the village, Swansea quickly urbanised with many apartment buildings being built in the western half of the area.
-In 1967, Swansea became one of the two last independent villages (along with Forest Hill) to be annexed by the City of Toronto.
-The annexation of Swansea into Toronto was a contentious one, with many local residents opposed to the move.
-A common refrain before and during the annexation was that the area was "not Toronto".

 The small strip of industrial land housing the former wire works between The Queensway and Lake Shore Boulevard has been largely redeveloped as a high-density residential mix of towers and townhouses.